 KHAQQ CLNG ITASCA WE MUST BE ON YOU BUT CANNOT SEE U BUT GAS IS RUNNING LOW BEEN UNABLE TO REACH YOU BY RADIO WE ARE FLYING AT A 1000 FEET

-Earhart’s transmissions received at 7:58 stated that she could not hear the Itsaca.
-She asked them to send voice signals so that she could try and take a radio bearing to find them.
-This particular transmission was reported by the Itasca as being the loudest possible.
-It indicated that the plane was in their immediate area.
-They couldn’t send voice signals like she asked, but they did send Morse code signals.
-Earhart confirmed that she received.
+Earhart’s transmissions received at 7:58 stated that she could not hear the Itsaca and asked them to send voice signals so that she could try and take a radio bearing to find them.
+This particular transmission was reported by the Itasca as being the loudest possible, indicating that the plane was in their immediate area.
+They couldn’t send voice signals like she asked, but they did send Morse code signals, which Earhart confirmed that she received.
 However, she could not determine their direction.

 Amelia Earhart’s last known radio transmission came in at 8:43am on July 2:

 “We are on the line 157 337.
 We’ll repeat this message.
 We will repeat this on 6210 kilocycles.
 Wait.”